Voultapher/sort-research-rs/writeup/unreasonable/text.md

 The title is an homage to Eugene Wigner's 1960 paper "The Unreasonable Effectiveness of Mathematics in the Natural Sciences".

-Orson Peters and Roland Bock helped as a technical reviewers.
+Orson Peters and Roland Bock helped as technical reviewers.